wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 2.0.0 =
+* You must upgrade to this version before uploading JPG images in Wordpress 4.0 to avoid serious quality loss in your resizes

 = 1.8.2 =
 * All cloud users must apply this update to avoid service degradation